-If you would like to use this free service, contact us by email, using the subject heading Findmypast, on email@example.com, stating YOUR NAME and your LIBRARY CARD NUMBER.
+If you would like to use this free service from home, contact us by email, using the subject heading Findmypast, on email@example.com, stating YOUR NAME and your LIBRARY CARD NUMBER.
 Please also let us know how you found out about this service.

 We will email a reply with the Username and Password, together with details of how you log on.
 (Please note that our emails are checked regularly and we will respond as soon as possible.)

-Once the library fully reopens and our computers are available, this home access facility will be discontinued.
+Once all our Public Computers are available in the library, this home access facility will be discontinued.

 For those of you not familiar with Findmypast, it is a website designed to allow you to trace your ancestry by searching millions of records, mainly from the UK.
 That includes records of births, deaths and marriages as well as census records, military records, trade union records, baptism records, travel records, newspaper articles and much more.
 New records are being added all the time.